NavarMP/BCACode/README.md

 ---

 **Question 3: Hospital Table**
 Create a table Hospital with the fields (doctorid,doctorname,department,qualification,experience).
+a) Insert 5 records
+b) Display the details of Doctors
+c) Display the details of doctors who have the qualification ‘MD’
+d) Display all doctors who have more than 5 years experience but do not have the qualification ‘MD’
+e) Display the doctors in ‘Skin’ department
+f) update the experience of doctor with doctored=’D003’ to 5
+g) Delete the doctor with DoctorID=’D005

 **Table Schema: hospital**
 | Field Name    | Data Type   | Constraints |